MuneebAnsari/vehicle-maintenance-chatbot/README.md

 - **Retrieve Answers from Manual:** The app understands the user queries and finds relevant answers within the manual.

-- **Displays a Video Guide For Mainetenance Tasks:** In addition to the answers from the service manual, an instructional video guide is provided for the user to follow along.
-The app extracts essential instructional steps from the video's transcript, ensuring that users receieve detailed and step-by-step instructions.
+- **Displays a Video Guide For Maintenance Tasks:** In addition to the answers from the service manual, an instructional video guide is provided for the user to follow along.
+The app extracts essential instructional steps from the video's transcript, ensuring that users receive detailed and step-by-step instructions.
   All the extracted steps are displayed to the user along with the corresponding video segment, allowing users to follow the instructions more effectively.

 ## Usage